sofn-xyz/mailing/packages/cli/README.md

 ## ●&nbsp;&nbsp;&nbsp;Contributing

 Want to improve Mailing?
 Incredible.
-Try it out, file an issue or open a PR!
+Try it out, file an issue or open a PR.

 Check the [CONTRIBUTING.md](https://github.com/sofn-xyz/mailing/blob/main/docs/CONTRIBUTING.md) for more info.